doughsay/room.js/doc/PROGRAMMING.md

 ##### addTrait( ...WorldObject ) ⇒ Integer
 Adds traits to the object and returns the number of traits.
 Traits are what makes the object inherit properties and methods.

-> Warning: it doesn't prevent from adding an already existing trait.
-Maybe it should,
-> otherwise the object gets broken, with a 'duplicate parent'.
+> Warning: Use with caution.
+For efficiency, it doesn't prevent from adding an already existing trait.
+There are cases where duplicate traits will result in the object being broken (with a 'duplicate parent'), and no longer useable.
+You might have to edit the on-disk object file to fix such situations.

 ##### rmTrait( ...String ) ⇒ Integer
 Removes traits from the object and returns the number of traits.

-> Warning: removing an object used as trait in other objects may lead to bad things.
+> Warning: Use with caution.
+Removing an object used as trait in other objects may lead to bad things.
 > Anyhow, it is probably a bad idea to remove a parent trait object, as the inheriting objects may likely be broken afterwards.

 #### Look-up methods